btonic/Fuzzer/README.md

 >>> fuzz_instance = fuzzer.Fuzzer()
 ```

-We are then able to use the `.initialize()` function to actually create the database file (defaults to `fuzzerdb.db`), as well as the database table that Fuzzer will use for it's storage (optional, covered later).
+We can then use the `.initialize()` function to actually create the database file (defaults to `fuzzerdb.db`), as well as the database table that `Fuzzer` will use for it's storage (optional, covered later).

 If you assign the `database` parameter to another location, it will use that location.
 Likewise, if you assign the `table_name` parameter to another table, it will use that value.